diva-exchange/diva/README.md

 ```

 DIVA is available locally:
 running on on [http://localhost:3911]().
-Open in up in a browser and create your *local* account.
+Open in up in a browser and you'll see the application.
 Remember: using this setup, nothing related to DIVA will ever leave your local box.

-Also, test the Blockchain explorer it with your browser: [http://172.29.101.100:3920/]() - you should see the DIVA Blockchain explorer.
+Test the DIVA Blockchain Explorer: [http://172.29.101.100:3920/]().

 > ⚠️ Please note: your using a development branch.
 There might be dragons.

 ### How to Stop and Remove DIVA

-Press Ctrl-C within the console where you have executed `bin/start.sh`.
+To stop DIVA, press Ctrl-C within the console where `bin/start.sh` is running.

+Stop the testnet: `sudo docker-compose -f docker-compose/local-testnet.yml down`

+To stop the testnet and remove all local testnet data (purge the docker volumes): `sudo docker-compose -f docker-compose/local-testnet.yml down --volumes`

 ### How to Build the Docker Images